berezerker/YOLO_cv_HSE/README.md

-# HR-Depth: High Resolution Self-Supervised Monocular Depth Estimation
+# YOLOV5: Image detection model
 This repository contains an executable demonstration of YOLO and Tensorflow implementation for image detection.

 ## 1. Requirements Installation